 Take a close look at rocks.

 - Let children look at rocks with magnifiers.
 Encourage them to notice details: “Does this rock have lines running though it?
-Can you see any shiny parts?”
+Can you see any shiny parts?
+How many colors do you notice?”

 - Invite children to experiment with rocks.
 “Do you think any of these rocks will change when they get wet?
-What do you think will happen if you put a rock in the freezer?”
+What do you think will happen if you put a rock in the freezer?
+What do you think will happen if we set this rock outside in the sunshine?”

 - Provide boxes, bins, and clear plastic bags so children can sort rocks by size, color, and other features.